SimonBradlow/lfun_compiler/README.md

 ### Anonymous (Lexically-scoped) Functions

+This project was my final project for a class in Compiler Construction, and thus, the necessary support code for compilation has been redacted at the request of my professor.
+Other support code and class files can be found within the repo.

+*ALL CODE WRITTEN BY ME, PERSONALLY, CAN BE FOUND IN `compiler.py`*

 This project implements anonymous functions *without* the use of Lambda.

 Within compiler.py, there is only one new pass, 'convert-closures.'